Pol Pot: Democratic Kampuchea: 1976–1979

 In January 1976, a cabinet meeting was held to promulgate a new constitution declaring that the country was to be renamed "Democratic Kampuchea".
 The constitution asserted state ownership of the means of production, declared the equality of men and women, and the rights and obligation of all citizens to work.
 It outlined that the country would be governed by a three-person presidium, and at the time Pol Pot and Khmer Rouge leaders expected that Sihanouk would take one of these roles.
 Sihanouk was nevertheless increasingly uncomfortable with the new government and in March he resigned his role as head of state.
 Pol Pot tried repeatedly, but unsuccessfully, to get him to change his mind.
 Sihanouk asked to be allowed to travel to China, citing the need for medical treatment, but this was denied.
 He was instead kept in his palace, which was sufficiently stocked with goods to allow him a luxurious lifestyle throughout the Khmer Rouge years.

 The removal of Sihanouk ended the pretence that the Khmer Rouge government was a united front.
 With Sihanouk no longer part of the government, Pol Pot's government stated that the "national revolution" was over and that the "socialist revolution" could begin, allowing the country to move towards pure communism as swiftly as possible.
 Pol Pot described the new state as "a precious model for humanity" with a revolutionary spirit that outstripped that of earlier revolutionary socialist movements.
-In the 1970s, Marxist–Leninism was at its strongest point in history, and Pol Pot presented the Cambodian example as the one which other revolutionary movements should follow.
+In the 1970s, world communism was at its strongest point in history, and Pol Pot presented the Cambodian example as the one which other revolutionary movements should follow.